 - Another episode has him develop the power to walk through walls without smashing through them by brute force and doing major property damage.
 Like the splitting power, gets forgotten from then on.

-- In one episode, Wesley uses a flamethrower against a bunch of mooks.
-It is awesome AND effective, yet despite fire being deadly to most things, especially vampires, this is never seen again.
+- In one episode of Angel, Wesley uses a flamethrower against a bunch of mooks.
+Despite fire being deadly to most things, especially vampires, this is never seen again.
 It would have been particularly useful when Los Angeles was being swarmed with vampires and there were too many for them to attack one at a time.

 - From Battlestar Galactica (Reimagined): In the middle of season 2, Roslin's cancer takes a turn for the worse, and she's saved at the last minute by the unborn Hera's blood.
 Now it's likely that Roslin is not the only one in the fleet with cancer (indeed, the season 4 episode "Faith" involves another character with terminal cancer).
 Yet no one even suggests the possibility of using Hera's blood to cure other cancer patients (or to try it on people with other kinds of terminal illnesses, for that matter).
 Even more ridiculous is when Roslin's cancer comes back in the season 3 finale, the question of using Hera's blood to cure her again is brought up only once (and ignored) by a reporter.
 Arguably, this is also an example of They Wasted a Perfectly Good Plot, since they could have done an episode about the ethics of regularly harvesting a baby's blood for medical purposes.